 Agaricus campestris, commonly known as the Meadow Mushroom, is a medium-sized agaric with a white to brownish cap on a short stem with an indistinct ring and no volva.
 The mushroom grows solitary or grouped, often in fairy rings, on grassy soil in lawns, pastures or in cultivated fields.

 white (may have fine scales) at first hemispherical in shape before flattening out with maturity.
-Flesh thick, firm, white, but slowly becoming flushed with pink to purplish brown.
+The flesh is thick, firm, and white throughout, not changing when sliced.
 Gills

 free from the stem, narrow, pale pink at first, becoming bright pink, then dark purple-brown when spores mature.
 Stem

 short, cylindric or tapered toward the base, predominantly white and bears a single thin ring.
 Spore print